Privacy Policy - TerminaLLM

 ~/terminallm-trash/(or/tmp/terminallm-trash/) on your remote server as a soft delete.
 These files remain until you manually remove them - Port Forwarding Rules: Saved port forwarding rules (local port, remote host, remote port, rule name) are stored locally per connection profile.
 No network traffic is intercepted or logged — tunnels bind exclusively to

-localhost(127.0.0.1) on your device - AI Chatbot Usage: Your chatbot subscription tier is stored locally.
-The AI chatbot is available to Pro subscribers only.
+localhost(127.0.0.1) on your device - AI Chatbot Usage: Your subscription tier is stored locally.
+The AI chatbot and voice-to-command translation are available to Pro subscribers only.
 The last 50 chatbot messages are persisted in platform-native encrypted storage for conversation continuity across app sessions

 - Encrypted Backups: If you create a backup, an encrypted .tlmbackup file is generated containing your selected data categories (profiles, snippets, settings, and optionally vault credentials).
-Backups are encrypted with AES-256-GCM using a password-derived key (PBKDF2).
+Backups are encrypted with AES-256-GCM using a password-derived key (PBKDF2-HMAC-SHA256, 1,000,000 iterations for v3 backups; legacy v1/v2 backup files are auto-upgraded on next save).
 Backup files are stored locally or shared via the system share sheet — they are never uploaded to TerminaLLM servers

 - Custom Terminal Themes: User-created terminal color themes (23 color values per theme) are stored in platform-native encrypted storage